bourbonbeefcake/News-Website-backend-with-PHP/README.md

 The website features:

-1. 1)A password protected administration area that allows the privileged users to:
+### A password protected administration area that allows the privileged users to:
   1. Add news articles
   2. Add categories
   3. Assign articles to categories